tylerhall/Roland-sample-website/_posts/2020-03-07-followup-comparing-my-current-b2-storage-costs-against-amazon-s3-glacier-deep-archive.md

 date: 2020-03-07 11:29:58
 slug: followup-comparing-my-current-b2-storage-costs-against-amazon-s3-glacier-deep-archive
 categories: Backups,Amazon Web Services,Photography
+og_description: This is a quick followup to my post from this week about backing up my family’s photos and home videos with Google Photos and B2.
 ---
 This is a quick followup to my post from this week about backing up my family’s photos and home videos with Google Photos and B2.
 A reader asked why I use B2 over Amazon's cheaper S3 Glacier alternative.
 I started to reply directly, but then like everything I write, it kept growing.
 And then I thought my answer might be interesting to others as well.
 So, here you go...
 ---